-When David Gilmour Launched His Post-Pink Floyd Solo Tour Behind ‘On an Island’
+When David Gilmour Began His Post-Pink Floyd Tour for ‘On an Island’

-Gilmour had already been carrying on the Floyd name for more than two decades: Both 1987's A Momentary Lapse of Reason and 1994's The Division Bell played like solo LPs, built largely on widescreen guitar melodrama and lush soundscapes.
+Gilmour had been carrying on the Pink Floyd banner for more than two decades: Both 1987's A Momentary Lapse of Reason and 1994's The Division Bell played like solo LPs, built largely on widescreen guitar melodrama and lush soundscapes.
 But On an Island, Gilmour's first solo LP since 1984's About Face, felt like a self-consciously laid-back attempt to scale down, and delivered his breeziest songwriting in decades.

 A pair of London preview gigs, held on March 6 and 7, featured a blend of band staples ("Shine On You Crazy Diamond," "Comfortably Numb") and highlights from the new LP.
 But the true kickoff show – March 10 in Dortmund, Germany – found Gilmour settling into a comfortable flow of two separate sets: the full On an Island LP followed by a selection of wide-ranging Floyd tracks, including the Obscured by Clouds rarity "Wot's ...
 Uh, the Deal" and a cover of Syd Barrett's "Dominoes."